XRPLF/xrpl-dev-portal/content/concepts/tokens/transfer-fees.md

 # Technical Details

-The transfer fee is represented by a setting on the [issuing address][].
+The transfer fee is controlled by a setting on the issuer's account.
 The transfer fee cannot be less than 0% or more than 100% and is rounded down to the nearest 0.0000001%.
 The transfer fee applies to all tokens issued by the same account.
-If you want to have different transfer fees for different tokens, use multiple [issuing addresses][issuing address].
+If you want to have different transfer fees for different tokens, use multiple issuing addresses.

-In the [XRP Ledger protocol](protocol-reference.html), the transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same token.
+The transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same token.
 A `TransferRate` of `1005000000` is equivalent to a transfer fee of 0.5%.
 By default, the `TransferRate` is set to no fee.
 The value of `TransferRate` cannot be set to less than `1000000000` ("0%" fee) or more than `2000000000` (a "100%" fee).
 The value `0` is special case for no fee, equivalent to `1000000000`.

-A token issuer can submit an [AccountSet transaction][] from its [issuing address][] to change the `TransferRate` for all its tokens.
+A token issuer can submit an [AccountSet transaction][] to change the `TransferRate` for all its tokens.

 Anyone can check an account's `TransferRate` with the [account_info method][].
 If the `TransferRate` is omitted, then that indicates no fee.

-**Note:** The [fix1201](known-amendments.html#fix1201) [amendment](amendments.html), introduced in `rippled` v0.80.0 and enabled on 2017-11-14, lowered the maximum transfer fee to 100% (a `TransferRate` of `2000000000`) from an effective limit of approximately 329% (based on the maximum size of a 32-bit integer).
-The ledger may still contain accounts with a transfer fee setting higher than 100% because transfer fees that were already set continue to apply at their stated rate.
+**Note:** The ledger may contain accounts with a transfer fee larger than the current maximum.
+The [fix1201 amendment](known-amendments.html#fix1201), enabled on 2017-11-14, lowered the maximum transfer fee to 100% (a `TransferRate` of `2000000000`) from an effective limit of approximately 329% (based on the maximum size of a 32-bit integer).
+Transfer fees that were already set continue to apply at their stated rate.

 ## Client Library Support